 Skip to content

-Freight for the project started moving in early January of 2023 with the production facility coming in from Canada, according to Darina Sary, Lynden Logistics Regional Operations Manager.
-"Our International team in Seattle handled various parts going to Indonesia for the construction of the plant.
-We handled a lot of shipments, including a charter flight out of Chicago into Batam, Indonesia, consisting of main control units, HVAC system, and other electronics," she says.
-Regional Operations Manager Jason Hiti-Shannon was on the tarmac in the middle of the night to oversee the crating and loading for that specific charter.
+Freight for the project started moving in early 2023 with pipe spools and other parts coming in from Canada to support the production facility build.
+“Our International team in Seattle handled various parts going to Indonesia for the construction of the STP,” says Darina Sary, Lynden Logistics Regional Operations Manager.
+“We coordinated many shipments, including a charter flight out of Chicago into Batam, Indonesia, consisting of main control units, an HVAC system, and other electronics.”
+Lynden’s Regional Operations Manager Jason Hiti-Shannon was on the tarmac in the middle of the night to oversee the crating and loading for that specific charter.
 Lynden and its local partners handled the final mile delivery from Singapore to the island of Batam, which is only accessible by ferry and barge.

 Lynden Logistics, Alaska Marine Lines, Lynden Oilfield Services and Lynden Transport are still involved in transporting parts and supplies for the project.
-"We are importing small parts for this build to get things finished, including at least two hot shipments every week and a recent ocean shipment from Dubai," Darina explains.
-Earlier this year, Senior Vice President of Freight Operations Dennis Mitchell, Matt, Elodie and Darina were all invited to Prudhoe Bay by Santos Materials and Logistics Advisor Tom Hendrix to tour the treatment plant.
-"It was a real eye opener to be onsite there and to see the size of the plant," Darina says.
-"The plant was the final piece in the Pikka project for Santos, so it felt good to know that Lynden played such a big part in getting it there."
+“We are importing small parts for this build to get things finished, including at least two hot shipments every week and a recent ocean shipment from Dubai,” Sary explains.
+The latest shipment in the works is a specialized injection compressor motor coming from Brazil via ocean to the North Slope.

-Topics from this blog: Lynden Freight Forwarding Lynden Transport Alaska Lynden Logistics Energy Charters Project Logistics Multi-Modal Ocean Specialized International AML Lynden Oilfield Services Featured
+Topics from this blog: Lynden Freight Forwarding Lynden Transport Alaska Lynden Logistics Energy Project Logistics Multi-Modal Ocean Specialized International AML Lynden Oilfield Services Featured

 Lynden is hiring!